BioDataFuse/biohackarvix-2023/paper/paper.md

 Technically, the annotator runs a SPARQL query against the Wikidata Query Service.
 Genes and proteins are found based on the NBCI Gene identifier.

+## Bgee annotator

+An annotator for Bgee was developed.
+It supports retrieving the expression level score and confidence from the Bgee SPARQL endpoint for a given set of genes and anatomical entities where the genes might be expressed.
+The SPARQL endpoint is queried using Ensembl identifiers for genes and the anatomical entity names in plain text.

 # Discussion